amitnos123/MipRpBot/data/README.md

 ## AUTHORIZATION
 ### <u>Description</u>
-Json file to save authorization for the commands
+Json file which save authorization for the commands
 ### <u>Json Structure</u>
 Each command has it's own json, which the key is the command id.</br>
 Using id and not the command name, because the command name may change and then will need to update the authorization with it, if the key was the command name.</br>